Visualize and assess 25 ADHD traits and understand how they affect your life.Learn more

 Hyperactivity is one of the numerous signs of ADHD.
-This particular ADHD trait is defined as physical restlessness or fidgeting, that might cause unease and impulsive behavior.
-It can also be accompanied by mental hyperactivity due to an overly active thinking capability that may lead to poor listening skills, daydreaming, lack of focus on one task, or difficulty paying attention.
+This particular ADHD trait is defined as physical restlessness or fidgeting, that might cause unease and can contribute to impulsive behavior.
+Hyperactivity isn’t always physical, it is also common to experience mental hyperactivity such as busy thoughts, mental agitation, and emotional restlessness.
+Mental and physical hyperactivity contribute to other ADHD symptoms like poor listening skills, daydreaming, lack of focus on one task, or difficulty paying attention.

-Having ADHD with a hyperactive personality (Hyperactive-Impulsive Type) can make a person seem energetic or full of life.
+Hyperactivity in ADHD can make a person seem energetic or full of life.
 However, the reality can be quite the opposite.😭 Being hyperactive can be exhausting for many people with ADHD because it gives them an unnatural surge of adrenaline that they cannot burn out completely.
 The relentless mental and physical activity can cause a person to become highly exhausted, resulting in decreased productivity.

 Many people diagnosed with Predominantly Hyperactive ADHD may seem like they are always on the go.
 They tend to bounce their legs more often, cannot quickly think when they are not in motion, or are impulsive to adrenaline-filled activities.
 But, these aren't intentional.
-These are symptoms brought on by their ADHD diagnosis.
+These are symptoms brought on by dysregulation in their brain pathways related to their ADHD diagnosis.

 Sleep Struggles Can Also Lead To Exhaustion

-For a neurotypical brain, hyperactivity can result in exhaustion that might be enough to have a good night's rest.
-But for some adults with ADHD, it can be difficult for the mind to shut down and relax.
+For a neurotypical brain, increased activity, or hyperactivity, can result in exhaustion that might be enough to have a good night's rest.
+But for some adults with ADHD, it can be difficult for the mind to shut down and relax even after a busy day.
 This means that it can be hard to fall asleep or wake up naturally in the morning, resulting in sleep deprivation.
 This can make us feel exhausted and lacking in energy.